MENU

 1984

-J. Michael Belz, President/CEO of Catholic Life Insurance, was invited to the White House by U.S. President Ronald Reagan to serve on a task force representing fraternal insurance companies to discuss the industry.
+J. Michael Belz, President/CEO of Catholic Life Insurance, is invited to the White House by U.S. President Ronald Reagan to serve on a task force representing fraternal insurance companies.

 1987